Element Pointe Advisors LLC Buys 1,644 Shares of Snowflake Inc. (NYSE:SNOW)

-Element Pointe Advisors LLC increased its stake in Snowflake Inc. (NYSE:SNOW – Get Rating) by 84.7% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 3,586 shares of the company’s stock after buying an additional 1,644 shares during the period.
-Element Pointe Advisors LLC’s holdings in Snowflake were worth $1,215,000 at the end of the most recent reporting period.
+Element Pointe Advisors LLC raised its stake in Snowflake Inc. (NYSE:SNOW – Get Rating) by 84.7% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 3,586 shares of the company’s stock after acquiring an additional 1,644 shares during the period.
+Element Pointe Advisors LLC’s holdings in Snowflake were worth $1,215,000 as of its most recent SEC filing.

+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Moors & Cabot Inc. bought a new stake in Snowflake in the 3rd quarter valued at $31,000.
+PrairieView Partners LLC increased its holdings in shares of Snowflake by 66.7% in the 4th quarter.
+PrairieView Partners LLC now owns 100 shares of the company’s stock worth $34,000 after buying an additional 40 shares during the last quarter.
+PSI Advisors LLC bought a new stake in shares of Snowflake in the 3rd quarter worth about $35,000.
+BerganKDV Wealth Management LLC increased its holdings in shares of Snowflake by 123.4% in the 4th quarter.
+BerganKDV Wealth Management LLC now owns 105 shares of the company’s stock worth $36,000 after buying an additional 58 shares during the last quarter.
+Finally, Earnest Partners LLC bought a new stake in shares of Snowflake in the 4th quarter worth about $36,000.
+Institutional investors own 68.05% of the company’s stock.

-SNOW has been the subject of a number of analyst reports.
-Citigroup decreased their target price on shares of Snowflake from $370.00 to $310.00 and set a “buy” rating for the company in a research note on Thursday, March 3rd.
-Canaccord Genuity Group decreased their target price on shares of Snowflake from $360.00 to $210.00 and set a “hold” rating for the company in a research note on Thursday, March 3rd.
-Wolfe Research initiated coverage on shares of Snowflake in a research note on Monday.
-They set an “outperform” rating and a $250.00 target price for the company.
-Truist Financial decreased their target price on shares of Snowflake from $400.00 to $350.00 and set a “buy” rating for the company in a research note on Thursday, March 24th.
-Finally, Mizuho decreased their target price on shares of Snowflake from $410.00 to $370.00 and set a “buy” rating for the company in a research note on Thursday, March 3rd.
-Three investment analysts have rated the stock with a sell rating, nine have issued a hold rating and eighteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $309.23.
+A number of analysts have recently weighed in on SNOW shares.
+BTIG Research reduced their target price on shares of Snowflake from $435.00 to $359.00 and set a “buy” rating on the stock in a report on Thursday, March 3rd.
+BNP Paribas downgraded shares of Snowflake from a “neutral” rating to an “underperform” rating and set a $190.00 target price on the stock. in a report on Tuesday, March 29th.
+Citigroup reduced their target price on shares of Snowflake from $370.00 to $310.00 and set a “buy” rating on the stock in a report on Thursday, March 3rd.
+The Goldman Sachs Group dropped their price target on shares of Snowflake from $335.00 to $289.00 and set a “buy” rating for the company in a research note on Thursday, April 14th.
+Finally, Loop Capital raised shares of Snowflake from a “hold” rating to a “buy” rating and set a $370.00 price target for the company in a research note on Tuesday, January 25th.
+Three analysts have rated the stock with a sell rating, nine have assigned a hold rating and eighteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $309.23.

-In related news, Director Michael L. Speiser sold 750,000 shares of Snowflake stock in a transaction on Friday, March 18th.
+In related news, Director Michael L. Speiser sold 750,000 shares of the business’s stock in a transaction that occurred on Friday, March 18th.
 The shares were sold at an average price of $222.18, for a total transaction of $166,635,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-11.30% of the stock is currently owned by insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 11.30% of the company’s stock.

 Snowflake Profile (Get Rating)